0

 If admitted, no additional funding will be provided beyond the initial financial aid offer, except for adjustments reflecting increases in the cost of attendance.
 Lehigh cannot offer additional financial aid due to fluctuations in the value of your home country’s currency during enrollment.

-You can contact Lehigh University’s admissions counsellor in India, Vinita Desai, at india@lehigh.edu.You can also email luinternational@lehigh.edu or find your regional admissions counsellor and contact them directly.
+You can contact Lehigh University’s admissions counsellor in India, Vinita Desai, at india@lehigh.edu.You can also email luinternational@lehigh.edu or find your regional admissions counsellor and connect with them directly.